Nursing Student Policy Manual

 - A grade of “D” will not be rounded to a “C”; passing grades (C & B) will be rounded.

-- A student must receive a satisfactory final clinical evaluation and a classroom grade of “C” or better in each nursing course in order to progress to the next nursing course in sequence.
+- A student must receive a satisfactory final clinical/lab evaluation and a classroom grade of “C” or better in each nursing course in order to progress to the next nursing course in sequence.

-ATI is a supplemental resource with learning modules that include evidenced based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
-Focused reviews with remediation templates are available based on the individual content areas missed on practice and proctored tests.
+The ATI product you have purchased is a supplemental resource with learning modules that include evidence-based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
+It includes, at no additional cost, focused reviews with remediation templates that are based on the individual content areas missed on practice and proctored exams.

-- All nursing courses require that the student have afinal grade of “C” or better in the nursing class and a satisfactory clinical evaluation.
-If a student does not complete the clinical portion of a nursing course, then a grade of “F” will be recorded for the course.
+- All nursing courses require that the student have a final grade of “C” or better in the nursing class and a satisfactory clinical evaluation.
+If a student does not pass by earning a (S) for satisfactory in the clinical portion of a nursing course, then a grade of “F” will be recorded for the course.

-- A grade of “C” in each nursing course is prerequisite for progression to the next nursing course in the sequence according to the nursing program curriculum plan.
+- A grade of “C” in each nursing course is required for progression to the next nursing course in the sequence according to the nursing program curriculum plan.

 - Non-nursing courses required for graduation with an ADN can be taken prior to, but not later than scheduled in the curriculum plan (see Appendix A).